MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/payables-how-suggest-vendor-payments.md

 Also, if the calculated posting date is in the past, then the posting date is moved up to the work date, and a warning is displayed.

 Alternatively, you can manually create payment lines using the due date to calculate the posting date.
 After you apply vendor ledger entries, you can use the **Calculate Posting Date** action to update the posting date on the journal line with the due date of the related purchase invoice.
-For more information, see [How to: Apply Purchase Transactions Manually](payables-how-apply-purchase-transactions-manually.md).
+For more information, see [Apply Purchase Transactions Manually](payables-how-apply-purchase-transactions-manually.md).

 > [!NOTE]
 >   If the purchase invoice is overdue, the posting date is set to the work date, and the font on the line becomes red.